cesarvasconcelos/p3/4_microservices/spring-jpa-books/3_how-to-deploy-client-machine-without-compose-or-env-files.md

 6) Check the App Container Status
 - `docker logs bookstore-app` to check the app logs
+- `docker compose logs -f --tail=0 bookstore-app` (optional, if using Docker Compose) to follow only new app logs — Prints out log messages from all containers. `-f` means the command will not complete and instead waits for new log messages. `--tail=0` means we don’t want to see previous log messages, only new ones.
 - `docker ps -a` to check the running containers

 7) Open the app: